Materiality Concept Definition

-- On the Income statement, a variation of more than 5% of before-tax Profit or more than 0.5% of sales revenue may be seen as “large enough to matter”
+- On the Income statement,Income Statement,The income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., a variation of more than 5% of before-tax Profit or more than 0.5% of sales revenue may be seen as “large enough to matter.”

 GAAP and FASB

-Materiality Concept as per GAAP
+Materiality Concept as Per GAAP

 “Items are material if they could individually or collectively influence the economic decisions of users, taken from financial statements.”

-Materiality Concept as per FASB
+Materiality Concept as Per FASB

-On the other hand, for FASB (Financial Accounting Standards Board) the primary rule for deciding on materiality is-
+On the other hand, for FASB (Financial Accounting Standards Board), the primary rule for deciding on materiality is-

 The magnitude of an omission or misstatement of accounting information that, in the light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would have been changed or influenced by the omission or misstatement.”

-- For company A which is large and generates a net income of $40,000,000
+- Company A which is large and generates a net income of $40,000,000

 a) Now, let us calculate the materiality for company A by dividing the loss of $30,000 by the net income of the company i.e. $30,000 / $4,000,000 * 100% = 0.08%